How donations make a difference

 - Virtual Care programme – during the pandemic our nurses, carers, sibling workers and playmakers are also online for families at home bringing advice, support, creative play and fun

 - Sibling support - provides a dedicated resource for siblings to build confidence and cope with the anxieties and complications that can arise from having a seriously ill brother or sister

 - Hospice care - funding for clinical equipment and renovations at our hospices

-- Our care logistics hub ensuring every family receives the care they need at the right place and time, supporting behind the scenes
+- Behind the scenes support - our care logistics hub ensures every family receives the care they need at the right place and time

-- End of life support - providing wrap-around care and support for families at home and at our hospices
+- End of life support - provides wrap-around care and support for families at home and at our hospices

-- Bereavement support - ensuring our care team are there for our families to offer support for up to five years
+- Bereavement support – ensures our care team are there for our families to offer support for up to five years